 The Beehive Project

 Welcome!
-We are a hostel, community center, and café situated within the burgeoning Spanish language and cultural tourism industry of Sucre, Bolivia.
+We are a hostel, community center (diferents centers in the city), situated within the burgeoning Spanish language and cultural tourism industry of Sucre, Bolivia.

 The Beehive serves as a community economic development project and women’s entrepreneurial incubator.
 Our goal is to empower women in Bolivia to work together to gain economic independence and self-determination through hands-on cooperative business training.
 We believe it is indeed possible to do good and do well.